scraggo/karabiner-configurator/README.md

 - Install [Karabiner-Elements](https://karabiner-elements.pqrs.org/)
 - In the Karabiner-Elements UI, create profiles with names that exactly match what you'll be writing
 - Optional: Get the `product_id` and `vendor_id` for any devices you'll want to modify
+  - Profile devices don't auto-generate, one workaround is to add a simple modification in the UI for that profile device
 - Fork this repo, run `npm install`

 Then, make customizations in the `my-config` directory.